 Health, Life, Dental & Group Insurance Quotes Fast, Easy & Online!

 Q. What is the deadline to enroll in health insurance coverage for 2020?
 A. In almost every state, open enrollment runs from November 1 to December 15, 2019, with all plans effective January 1, 2020.
 California, Colorado, & DC have permanently extended open enrollment.
-Massachusetts, New York, and Minnesota have extended it for 2020 enrollment and other state-run exchanges might opt to follow suit.
+Massachusetts, New York, Rhode Island, and Minnesota have extended it for 2020 enrollment and other state-run exchanges might opt to follow suit.